gillianassi/Portfolio/src/markdown/projects/WindWakerRemake.md

         <div class="w-full">
             <h1 class="title">Cell Shading</h1>
             <p>
-                I used a toon shader to get the typical cell shaded effect on Link.
+                I used a toon shader to get the typical cell-shaded effect on Link.
 For his eyes, I adjusted the way materials are rendered in the Overlord Engine to give them a render order.
-By rendering the eyes last, I am Links eyes are drawn above his hair (but still behind materials like rupies and fences),
+By rendering the eyes last, I am Links eyes are drawn above his hair (but still behind materials like rupees and fences),
             </p>
         </div>
     </div>